bodnamsaiprashanth/-Manifest-Templates/README.md

 🚀 How to Use
-Save each snippet into its own .yaml file

-Apply using:

-bash
-Copy
-Edit
+APPLY USING:
+kubectl create -f <filename.yaml>
+OR
 kubectl apply -f <filename.yaml>
+Or
-Or apply the whole directory:
+apply the whole directory:

-bash
-Copy
-Edit
 kubectl apply -f .
+ TO SEE  THE PODS
+ kubectl get pods
+ kubectl describe